HubRise/website/content/apps/smartendr/en/overview.md

 ## Description

 Smartendr is an ordering and loyalty platform designed to support hospitality businesses through data-driven decision-making.
-The solution simplifies the ordering and payment process, and uses AI and analytics to help improve customer engagement, pricing strategies, and operational efficiency.
+It simplifies the ordering and payment process, and uses AI and analytics to help improve customer engagement, pricing strategies, and operational efficiency.

 ## Integration Features